 Earlier production had all the wires installed on both the transmitter and receiver, thus tucking the unused ones.
 However, this was found to be a source of slight confusion and created a bulky install.
-Therefore, that idea was dumped and only required wires for each radio were installed.
+Therefore, that idea was dumped and only required wires for each unit were installed.

-Per the SRG block and level drawing (separate document), the transmitter has 2 control (7.5v) lines, (flat) AF in, mic in, 7.5v main power and ground for a total of six wires.
-For the receiver, has 2 speaker wires, volume & squelch hi point, volume and squelch wipers, COR, SDI, 7.5 power and ground for a total of ten wires.
+Per the SRG block and level drawing (separate document), the transmitter has 2 control (7.5v) lines, (flat) AF in, mic in, 7.5v main power and ground for a total of 6 wires.
+For the receiver, has 2 speaker wires, volume & squelch hi point, volume and squelch wipers, COR, PLI, 7.5 power and ground for a total of 10 wires.

 A full set of plug-in modules are left in both the transmitter and receiver which provides a handy "storage" place for any unused ones, in case trouble shooting (swapping modules) is needed at the remote site.
-The only exception is for off-grid stations whereas, the "spare" modules are not included because some of them still draw excessive standby current.
-Off-grid stations need to draw as little power as possible.